- Articles

 Beans and Legumes

 These foods are essential for their high levels of vitamins, minerals, fiber and protein.
 You can choose dried, canned, or even frozen versions of many legumes, such as garbanzo (also called “chick peas”), black, pinto, anasazi, navy, kidney, and mung beans.
-Try try black-eyed peas, green and red lentils, or green and yellow split peas.
+Try black-eyed peas, green and red lentils, or green and yellow split peas.
 Dried beans require lengthy cooking (unless you have a pressure cooker—then they take only minutes), so you might start with canned beans, which are ready to heat and eat.
 You’ll be amazed at how many recipes you can use beans and peas for.
 They’re great in veggie burgers, dips and spreads, salads, soups, sauces, and casseroles.

 Soybeans are more nutrient-dense than most other legumes.
 They provide all of the essential amino acids your body needs.
 They’re also easily digestible and work well with all combinations of seasonings.
 Prepared soy products (tofu, tempeh, soy cheese, etc.) are also useful as substitutes for meat, cheese and eggs.